bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 Currently `<b-calendar>` only supports the Gergorian (`'gregory'`) calendar.

 By default, `<b-calendar>` automatically detects RTL vs LTR via the resolved locale.
-You can force the calendar to render right-to-left by setting the `direction` prop to the string `rtl`.
+You can force the calendar to render right-to-left by setting the `direction` prop to the string `rtl`, or set the `direction` prop to `'ltr'` to always render left-to-right.

 ## Accessibility